 There's a special excitement that surges through the audience when a great pianist sits before the keyboard on the iconic Carnegie Hall stage.
 Five keyboard legends perform spectacular variations, inventive transcriptions, magnificent sonatas, and more from composers spanning Beethoven to John Adams.

 The Los Angeles Times wrote that Denis Matsuev is a “virtuoso in the tradition of Gilels, Richter, or Horowitz,” and this is a program that demands a master’s exalted pianism.
-Schumann’s miniatures are delicate adult reflections on childhood that require playing of nuanced tenderness, while Chopin’s Ballade No. 4 is no less expressive, but more technically complex and theatric.
+Beethoven’s sonata requires both muscle and dexterity, as well as emotional acuity to negotiate its shifting moods, while Chopin’s Ballade No. 4 is no less expressive, but more technically complex and theatric.
 There is drama in Prokofiev’s gripping wartime sonata as well—a work noteworthy for its blazing outer movements and lyrical Andante.

 Hear inventive treatments of popular themes and homages to great masters in this program.
 Bizet’s dramatic variations owe much to a classic set by Beethoven, but also contain a quote from Gounod’s Roméo et Juliette.
 Liszt honored Beethoven with a transcription of his song An die ferne Geliebte, while Schumann’s Beethoven-worship finds its voice in his deeply personal Fantasy.
 Inspired, in part, by an effort to raise funds for a Beethoven monument, Schumann’s tribute is a first-movement allusion to An die ferne Geliebte.